-As can be seen in figure \ref{etiquette} (left), the last 21 points are used to estimate the regression slope since it behaves like an affine function when k is large.
-Figure \ref{etiquette2} (left) shows that there are two possible elbow of this curve so, the elbow method suggests taking 5 or 6 as the number of clusters.
-In this case, the elbow method is not ideal.
-In Figures \ref{etiquette3} to \ref{etiquette5}, in order to visualize data points in dimensions higher than $3$, we represent data as curves that we call "profiles", gathered it by cluster, and represented the centers of the groups in red.
-We also represent the 2 first principal components of the data using robust principal component analysis components (RPCA) \citep{cardot2017fast}.
-In Figure \ref{etiquette3}, we focus on the clustering obtained with K-medians algorithm ("Offline" version) for non contaminated data.
+Figures \ref{etiquette3} to \ref{etiquette5} represent the data as curves, which we call “profiles” (the x-label corresponds to the coordinates, and the y-label to the values of the coordinates), gathered by cluster and with the centers of the groups represented in red.
+We also show the first two principal components of the data using robust principal component analysis components (RPCA) \citep{cardot2017fast}.
+In Figure \ref{etiquette3}, we focus on the clustering obtained with the K-medians algorithm (“Offline” version) for non contaminated data.
 In each cluster, the curves are close to each other and also close to the median, and the profiles differ from one cluster to another, meaning that our method separated well the 6 groups.
-In order to visualize the robustness of the proposed method, we consider contaminated data with the law $Z = (Z_1,...,Z_5)$ where $Z_i$ are i.i.d, with $Z_i \sim \mathcal{T}_1$ where $\mathcal{T}_1$ is a Student law with 1 degree of freedom.
+In order to visualize the robustness of the proposed method, we considered contaminated data with the law $Z = (Z_1,...,Z_5)$ where $Z_i$ are i.i.d, with $Z_i \sim \mathcal{T}_1$ where $\mathcal{T}_1$ is a Student law with one degree of freedom.
 Applying our method for selecting the number of clusters for K-medians algorithms, we selected the corrected number of clusters.
-Furthermore, the obtained groups, up to the presence of some outliers in each clusters, is coherent.
-Nevertheless, in the case of K-means clustering, the method found non homogeneous clusters, i.e. the method assimilates some far outliers as single clusters (see Figure \ref{etiquette5}.
-Note that in the case of contaminated data (Figures \ref{etiquette4} and \ref{etiquette5}), we only represented $95\%$ of the data in order to better visualize them.
-Then, in Figure, \ref{etiquette5}, Clusters 5, 7, 8, 11 and 12 are not visible since they are "far" outliers.
+Furthermore, the obtained groups, despite the presence of some outliers in each cluster, are coherent.
+Nevertheless, in the case of K-means clustering, the method found non homogeneous clusters, i.e. the method assimilates some far outliers as single clusters (see Figure \ref{etiquette5}).
+It's important to note that, in the case of contaminated data (Figures \ref{etiquette4} and \ref{etiquette5}), we only represented $95\%$ of the data to better visualize them.
+Then, in Figure, \ref{etiquette5}, Clusters 5, 7, 8, 11 and 12 are not visible since they are “far” outliers.